 Ultimately, a gastric sleeve gives you what you’ve always wanted: A much smaller stomach.

-From the very first day following gastric sleeve surgery, you will feel fuller faster every time you eat.
+From the first day following gastric sleeve surgery, you will feel fuller faster every time you eat.
 This will result in the excess weight melting off your form.
 Even patients who occasionally “cheat” on their prescribed diet and exercise protocols see significant and long-term results.

 The Post-Op Diet

 However, don’t think that you’ll be missing out.
 Many patients report that their cravings begin to change post-surgery.
-Those sugary drinks and sinful foods you love may not taste so good after a gastric sleeve procedure.
+Those sugary drinks and sinful foods you love may not taste good after a gastric sleeve procedure.
 This means your body will start to crave healthier foods, helping you keep the weight off for good.

 You can also keep it off.
-Studies show that keeping active and eating properly are the best indicators of someone who will retain the weight loss following sleeve gastrectomy and other bariatric surgeries.
+Studies show that keeping active and eating properly are the best indicators of someone who will retain weight loss following sleeve gastrectomy and other bariatric surgeries.

 6- Gastric Sleeve Comes with Other Health Benefits

 In addition to selecting a safe and effective weight loss procedure like gastric sleeve, you are doing yourself a great service by considering bariatric surgery.

 Many patients find themselves relieved of many weight-related conditions in addition to life-changing weight loss.

 Examples of conditions commonly alleviated by bariatric surgical results include sleep apnea, type 2 diabetes, hypertension, asthma, joint problems, and cholesterol.